Meteor-Community-Packages/meteor-autoform/README.md

 validation.
 Keep in mind that the object this function receives will have the `$set` and potentially `$unset` keys at the first level.

+*This is run only on the client.
+Therefore, you should not assume that this will always run since a devious user could skip it.*

 ### MyCollection2.beforeRemove

 You can set `MyCollection2.beforeRemove` equal to a function the takes the ID of the document to be removed as its only argument and returns `false` to cancel the removal.

+*This is run only on the client.
+Therefore, you should not assume that this will always run since a devious user could skip it.*

 ### MyAutoForm.beforeMethod or MyCollection2.beforeMethod

 You can set `MyAutoForm.beforeMethod` or `MyCollection2.beforeMethod` equal to a function the takes the object that will be passed to a method as its first argument and the name of the method as its second argument.
 This function must return a modified copy of the object.
 Remember that whatever modifications you make must still pass SimpleSchema validation.

+*This is run only on the client.
+Therefore, you should not assume that this will always run since a devious user could skip it.*

 ### MyAutoForm.formToDoc, MyCollection2.formToDoc, MyAutoForm.docToForm, MyCollection2.docToForm